The Revo Diploma in Retail & Leisure Place Management

 Project: The Retail Place – The Future Leaders Project.

 This unit brings together all of the learning from the course to date, and will provides an introduction and an awareness of the retail and business innovations, and new technologies being developed for use within the sector that represent the possible future of retail.

 The unit will reflect on the current role of the retail place manager and consider the future of leisure and retailing, and how managers will effectively contribute to the design of retail and leisure experiences in the future.

 Student in the first cohort Andrew Marmot, Centre Manager at Parkway Shopping, Newbury at JLL commented on the value of the diploma “to anyone who wants to be a centre manager and centre managers who wish to improve their skill set beyond the standard assumed shopping centre knowledge, this course is the key to unlocking that potential.”

 Revo board member, Catherine Lambert, (also Director, Property Management, Savills) was instrumental in developing the diploma and says “the course is a welcome introduction to the sector as we are constantly being challenged to get the best out of our assets, driving performance and value.
 But how do we develop the right skill set and knowledge to manage and operate these complex assets that sit at the heart of our communities?

-Chairman of Revo Hub, Pablo Pimienta, (also Senior Asset Manager, Cadogan) who worked with Catherine on the creation of the course adds that “the competencies required for a successful centre manager have turned the traditional role into a commercial manager who needs to interpret and evolve data into strategy, build customer relationships and much more”.
+Revo Hub Committee Member, Pablo Pimienta, (also Senior Asset Manager, Cadogan) who worked with Catherine on the creation of the course adds that “the competencies required for a successful centre manager have turned the traditional role into a commercial manager who needs to interpret and evolve data into strategy, build customer relationships and much more”.
 Pablo and Catherine believe in supporting professionalism in the sector while inspiring innovation and they see the Diploma providing this support.